MicroEJ/docs/SDKUserGuide/installSDKDistribution21_11.rst

 This section will guide you through the installation process of the SDK Distribution ``21.11`` using the step-by-step executable installer.

-The SDK Distribution ``21.11`` requires a JDK 8 and is not available for macOS with M1 chips.
+The SDK Distribution ``21.11`` requires a JRE or a JDK 8 and is not available for macOS with M1 chips.
 See the :ref:`system-requirements` page for more information on the list of supported environments.

 .. note::